zcorleissen/documentation/source/api_v2_general_resources.rst

    $ ERROR

-Update the dashboard specified by ID.
+Update the dashboard specified by ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash